How to Begin Your Tight Line & Euro Nymphing Journey

 You may feel tempted to race into Euro nymphing.
 I get it.
 You want to catch more trout.
 I did too.
 As one of the most impatient people on the planet, let me give you some advice.
 Make slow and steady changes over time.
 Don’t rush into Euro nymphing!

 Start by making some minor changes to your current system to develop a tight line nymphing system.
 From there, you can evolve into a full Euro nymphing set up.
 This approach will help you to have long term success with your overall nymphing game.
-This post will help you to understand that Euro nymphing is a refined tight line nymphing approach, and that you do not have to go all in on Euro nymphing to get started.
+This post will help you understand that Euro nymphing is a refined tight line nymphing approach.
+You do not have to go all in on Euro nymphing to get started.
 This post will help you to understand how to make a few simple adjustments to your current set up to create a basic tight line nymphing system.

 Euro Nymphing-Under the Tight Line Nymphing Umbrella